Adalab/dorcas-s2-stringer-things/README.md

   - Second week:

-  >  We started to with JavaScript.
+  >  We started to work with JavaScript.
 We worked doing pair programming.
-Two members of the team worked with the part of the Design while the other two members worked with the form.
+Two members of the team worked with the part of the Design while the other two members worked with the fillable form.

   - Third week: